 Section III - SC 1,2,3,4,5,6,7,8,9: Specifies process/operational restrictions for FG-EMERGENCY-RICE.
 The permittee appears to comply with these process/operational restrictions.
-Maintenance records show that the oil filter on both units was changed in June 2019.
-The engine has not exceeded 100 hours for maintenance checks and readiness testing.
-CEP Fire Sprinkler and HQ Tower Fire Sprinkler operated for 26.2 and 27 hours, respectively, in 2019.
+Maintenance records show that the oil filter on both units was changed in June 2020.
+The engines have not exceeded 100 hours for maintenance checks and readiness testing.
+CEP Fire Sprinkler and HQ Tower Fire Sprinkler operated for 27.9 and 29.6 hours, respectively, in 2020.

 Section IV - SC 1: States that the permittee shall install a non-resettable hour meter on each engine.
-I verified that these hour meters were installed during my inspection.
-The CEP Fire Sprinkler hour meter showed 808 hours.
-The HQ Tower Fire Sprinkler showed 594 hours.
+Both engines are equipped with a non-resettable hour meter.
+During my previous inspection in July 2020, the CEP Fire Sprinkler hour meter showed 808 hours and the HQ Tower Fire Sprinkler showed 594 hours.
+I did not verify engine hours during this inspection.